2019 AAS Election: Candidate Statements

-Balloting for the next election of AAS Officers and At-Large Trustees will open 14 December 2017 and close at the end of January 2018.
+Balloting for the next election of AAS Officers and At-Large Trustees will open in mid-December 2018 and close at the end of January 2019.
 All AAS members eligible to vote in the election will be notified once the ballot is available.
 Every vote is important, and those elected will be empowered to decide the direction and goals of our Society.

 We are grateful to the following AAS members who have agreed to stand for election.
 Click on a name to read the candidate's statement.
 Please support the candidates' dedication, and help define the future of your Society, by voting.

-Candidates for the Nominating Committee were proposed by the membership at our annual business meeting in Austin, Texas, in June 2017:
+Candidates for the Nominating Committee were proposed by the membership at our annual AAS Members' Meeting in Denver, Colorado, in June 2018:

 Nominating Committee (term: 3 years; positions open: 1)